-42. Here, the Closure Orders caused both property loss and property damage by directly, physically impairing the functionality of Plaintiff's property and dispossessing Plaintiff of its tangible space.
-Facilities closed, areas blocked off, barriers erected, appearances altered, furniture moved, fixtures altered, spaces shuttered, floors marked, plexiglass mounted-these are but some examples of the direct physical loss and damage Plaintiff's property and others like it have incurred.

-43. The Plaintiff understood, expected, and believed that its Policy would cover the direct physical loss of or damage to its property that it suffered as a direct result of the Closure Orders.
+- 44. Here, the Closure Orders caused both property loss and property damage by directly, physically impairing the functionality of Plaintiff's property and dispossessing Plaintiff of its tangible space.
+Areas blocked off, barriers erected, appearances altered, furniture moved, fixtures altered, spaces shuttered, floors marked, plexiglass mounted-these are but some examples of the direct physical loss and damage Plaintiff's property has incurred. - 45.
+The Plaintiff understood, expected, and believed that their Policy would cover the direct physical loss of or physical damage to their property that it suffered as a direct result of the Closure Orders.
 This understanding and expectation is both subjectively and objectively reasonable.
-Defendant cannot now redefine or narrow the meaning of physical loss or damage-or any other undefined terms in the Policy-to support a denial of coverage in these unprecedented circumstances.

-44. Because there is a reasonable construction of these terms that provides coverage to Plaintiff for its business interruption claims-and based on bedrock insurance law principles requiring policy terms to be construed broadly in favor of coverage for Plaintiff-Defendant must pay Plaintiff's claims.

-45. Although the Policy contains purported "Exclusion of Loss Due to Virus or Bacteria" (Ex.A, p.
-62) (Form CP 01 40 07 06), this exclusion does not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
+Defendant cannot now redefine or narrow the meaning of physical loss or damage-or any other undefined terms in the Policy-to support a denial of coverage in these unprecedented circumstances. - 46.
+Because there is a reasonable construction of these terms that provides coverage to Plaintiff for their business interruption claims-and based on bedrock insurance law principles requiring policy terms to be construed broadly in favor of coverage for Plaintiff-Defendant must pay Plaintiff's claims. - 47.
+Although the Policy contains purported "Pollution" and "Fungi, Bacteria or Virus Exclusion" exclusions, those exclusions do not and cannot function against claims for physical loss and damage caused by Closure Orders, not by a virus.
 Any other reading of such an exclusion is impermissibly overbroad and unenforceable.

-Case: 1:20-cv-05930 Document #: 1 Filed: 10/05/20 Page 11 of 29 PageID #:11